wodby/docs/1.0/docs/stacks/elasticsearch/index.md

 This changelog is for Elasticsearch stack on Wodby, to see images changes see tags description on repository page: [elasticsearch](https://github.com/wodby/elasticsearch/releases) and [kibana](https://github.com/wodby/kibana/releases).

+## 3.0.0

+- ⚠️ This version of stack requires server infrastructure 6.0.0+
+- ⬆️ Elasticsearch, Kibana 7.17.9

 ## 2.6.5

 ⬆️ Elasticsearch 7.17.8